metacron/turbojet/README.md

     - [As a GitHub Actions step](#as-a-github-actions-step)
     - [As a local installation replacement](#as-a-local-installation-replacement)
     - [As a Kubernetes Job](#as-a-kubernetes-job)

-## Concept

-The main goal of the project is to create a NoOps experience with infrastructure orchestration.
-If a thing is not infrastructure as code (state declaration) it must be infrastructure as automation (state transition trigger).

 ## Environment variables